virteal/l8/README.md

     .succeed            -- true if task done without error .fail               -- true if task done but with an error .err                -- return last raised error
-    .result             -- "return" value of task, see _return .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then reschedule task .wait( lock )       -- queue step until some lock opens, then retry
+    .result             -- "return" value of task, see _return and yield() .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then reschedule task .wait( lock )       -- queue step until some lock opens, then retry